 For residents who live outside the legal area of the Henika District Library we will issue you a library card for your home library if you live in Dorr, Hopkins, and Leighton Township.
 We do not issue cards for residents of Yankee Springs township, Monterey township and Watson township.
 Residents of other municipalities outside the boundaries of the Lakeland Library Cooperative will be charged an annual non-resident fee for a Henika District Library non-resident card.

-The Henika District Library lends its materials for two distinct lengths of time:
+The Henika District Library lends its materials for three distinct lengths of time:

 Magazines and DVDs are 7 days

 PS, XBOX, and Wii Games are 14 days

 All other materials are 21 days